This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 - Preheat oven to 350°F.

-- Finish batter by adding flour, baking soda, cinnamon, ginger, and nutmeg.
-Mix until no dry streaks remain.1 ½ cups all-purpose flour, 1 ¾ tsp baking soda, ¾ tsp ground cinnamon, ½ tsp ground ginger, ¼ tsp ground nutmeg
+- Add the dry ingredients: Add the flour, salt, baking soda, cinnamon, ginger, and nutmeg.
+Mix until no dry streaks remain.1 ½ cups all-purpose flour, 1 tsp kosher salt, 1 ¾ tsp baking soda, ¾ tsp ground cinnamon, ½ tsp ground ginger, ¼ tsp ground nutmeg

-- Remove from oven and cool in pan for 5 minutes then turn out onto a cooling rack.
-Continue baking donuts until all batter is used.
+- Bake: Spray donut pan with nonstick baking spray and fill forms ¾ full of batter.
+Bake in the preheated 350°F oven until the donuts are slightly browned around the edges and a skewer inserted in the middle comes out mostly clean, 12-15 minutes.
+Remove from oven and cool in pan for 5 minutes, then turn out onto a cooling rack.
+Continue baking donuts until all the batter is used.

 More, more, more, we want more!